MichaellAlavedraMunayco/computer-scrapping/README.md

 ### 4. Charts

+* Which computer store has the most and least expensive?
-* What brand of computer is more and less expensive?
+* Which brand of computer is more and less expensive?
 * Which computer has more and less processing capacity?
 * Which computer has more and less storage capacity?